marticliment/UniGetUI/readme.md

 - The third is by using [Scoop](https://scoop.sh/) — see the instructions below.

-<br>In case it's not already added, it's required to add the _Extras_ bucket first: `scoop bucket add extras`
+In case it's not already added, it's required to add the _Extras_ bucket first: `scoop bucket add extras`

 Then, to install WingetUI, execute the following command: `scoop install wingetui`